sumup-oss/circuit-ui/.changeset/gorgeous-chicken-smile.md

 '@sumup/circuit-ui': patch
 ---

-Do not render placeholder in Select when defaultValue is passed
+Do not render a placeholder in the `Select` component when a `defaultValue` is passed.